Mission and History

 Learn more about Dr. Jonathan Mann

-The Dornsife School of Public Health at Drexel University recently celebrated 25 years of providing education, conducting research, and partnering with communities and organizations to improve the health of populations, with a significant focus on urban health.
+For 30 years, the Dornsife School of Public Health at Drexel University has been providing education, conducting research, and partnering with communities and organizations to improve the health of populations, with a significant focus on urban health.

 The School’s history is marked by forward thinking, tremendous growth, and substantive community impact.

-Today the school is reaching new milestones in student enrollment, faculty recruitment, research grants, and community and policy engagement.
+Today the public health school is reaching new milestones in student enrollment, faculty recruitment, research grants, and community and policy engagement.

-Read a reflection on 25 years by Dean Emerita Ana Diez Roux, meet 25 outstanding DSPH alumni to celebrate 25 years, and learn more about the school's timeline:
+Read a reflection on our schools' history by Dean Emerita Ana Diez Roux, meet 25 outstanding DSPH alumni to celebrate 25 years, and learn more about the school's timeline: